Category: Azure & Cloud

 };

-// Create an MSAL client
+// Create MSAL client

 const cca = new msal.ConfidentialClientApplication(config);

-// Request an access token
+// Function to get access token

 async function getAccessToken() {